Foam: Solid foams

 Closed-cell foams do not have interconnected pores.
 The closed-cell foams normally have higher compressive strength due to their structures.
 However, closed-cell foams are also, in general more dense, require more material, and as a consequence are more expensive to produce.
 The closed cells can be filled with a specialized gas to provide improved insulation.
 The closed-cell structure foams have higher dimensional stability, low moisture absorption coefficients, and higher strength compared to open-cell-structured foams.
 All types of foam are widely used as core material in sandwich-structured composite materials.

 The earliest known engineering use of cellular solids is with wood, which in its dry form is a closed-cell foam composed of lignin, cellulose, and air.
 From the early 20th century, various types of specially manufactured solid foams came into use.
 The low density of these foams makes them excellent as thermal insulators and flotation devices and their lightness and compressibility make them ideal as packing materials and stuffings.

 An example of the use of azodicarbonamide as a blowing agent is found in the manufacture of vinyl (PVC) and EVA-PE foams, where it plays a role in the formation of air bubbles by breaking down into gas at high temperature.

 The random or "stochastic" geometry of these foams makes them good for energy absorption, as well.
 In the late 20th century to early 21st century, new manufacturing techniques have allowed for geometry that results in excellent strength and stiffness per weight.
 These new materials are typically referred to as engineered cellular solids.

 Integral skin foam

 Integral skin foam, also known as self-skin foam, is a type of foam with a high-density skin and a low-density core.
 It can be formed in an open-mold process or a closed-mold process.
 In the open-mold process, two reactive components are mixed and poured into an open mold.
 The mold is then closed and the mixture is allowed to expand and cure.
-Examples of items produced using this process include arm rests, baby seats, shoe soles, and mattresses.
+Examples of items produced using this process are arm rests, baby seats, shoe soles, and mattresses.
 The closed-mold process, more commonly known as reaction injection molding (RIM), injects the mixed components into a closed mold under high pressures.